jdickie/TEILiteEditor/readme.md

 * Validation of Markup based on TEI Lite Specifications
 	* This validation should be done in an efficient and non-intrusive way, e.g.: oXygen
+	* Doesn't allow you to make too many mistakes before correcting you
+	* Multiple forms of validation - restrictive vs. flexible
+	* Gives feedback on what you're doing wrong and how to correct
+	* Editor never allows for entering tags out of context
 * Connected to Freebase or other Name Authority Repository
 	* Repository shows up in a side window
 	* Tree structure of named authorities shows up on side panel to illustrate to the user the name authorities they have already inserted.
+* Machine-learning program that recognizes semantic concepts and the tree structure of a TEI document
+	* Guesses what the user is describing
 * Code Completion is available in the toolbar as a drop-down
 	* Ideal would be having code completion or code guessing available as the user is typing and to have either a tree structure of possible elements on the